 The painted turtle lays an egg similar in shape and structure to that of the slider turtle.
 They differ from them in size and the thickness of the outer layer of calcium which is somewhat thinner.
 The shell is finely pitted.
 The eggs of the sliders have no pits.
-The large painted turtle eggs found were only slightly smaller than the smaller turtle eggs.
-Size is not a reliable means of differentiating the eggs, however.
+The larger painted turtle eggs found were only slightly smaller than the smallest slider turtle eggs.
+Size is not a reliable means of differentiating these eggs, however.